 Redwood City home prices are not only among the most expensive in California, but Redwood City real estate also consistently ranks among the most expensive in America.

-Redwood City is a decidedly white-collar city, with fully 86.21% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Redwood City is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Redwood City who work in management occupations (14.29%), sales jobs (10.31%), and office and administrative support (10.12%).
+Redwood City is a decidedly white-collar city, with fully 85.08% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Redwood City is a city of professionals, managers, and service providers.
+There are especially a lot of people living in Redwood City who work in management occupations (14.60%), office and administrative support (8.84%), and sales jobs (8.62%).

 Also of interest is that Redwood City has more people living here who work in computers and math than 95% of the places in the US.